-To deal with unit tests and code coverage for Java project in Sonar, see Code Coverage by Unit Tests for Java Project tutorial.
+To see how to deal with unit tests and code coverage for Java project in Sonar, see Code Coverage by Unit Tests for Java Project tutorial.

-To deal with integration tests and code coverage for Java project in Sonar, see Code Coverage by Integration Tests for Java Project tutorial.
+To see how to deal with integration tests and code coverage for Java project in Sonar, see Code Coverage by Integration Tests for Java Project tutorial.